Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Combinations.md

-/*
+# Combinations

-Program to calculate value of nCr
+Program to calculate value of nCr.

 Given two numbers n and r, find value of nCr

 Input :  n = 5, r = 2